The Carpentries Communications Strategy

 see resource by ally organisation tweet 1

-The Carpentries blog posts allow community and staff members to share announcements with the broader community.
+The Carpentries blog posts allow community and Core Team members to share announcements with the broader community.
 Major mechanisms for sharing include the website, Twitter, the newsletter, and Slack.
 As with lessons, the Creative Commons Attribution (CC-BY) license will be extended to all website content, including blog posts.

 Employ schema to improve direct traffic to Carpentries blog posts, lessons, workshops, and events.